 (5) If conduct constitutes an offence under this section and an offence under another law, a person who is convicted, found guilty or acquitted of the offence under another law is not liable to be prosecuted for the offence under this section.

+[Section 107 amended by No. 49 of 2010 s.
+85.]

 108. Harbouring child

 A person must not harbour a child if the person knows that the child has left, or has been removed from, the child’s place of residence without lawful authority.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

+[Section 108 amended by No. 49 of 2010 s.
+85.]

 109. Preventing child’s return

 A person must not prevent the return of a child to the child’s place of residence if the person knows that the child has left, or has been removed from, the child’s place of residence without lawful authority.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

+[Section 109 amended by No. 49 of 2010 s.
+85.]

 110. CEO may prohibit communication with child

 (1) The CEO may, by written notice, direct a person not to communicate, or attempt to communicate, in any way with a child specified in the notice.